Traumatic Brain Injury During Motorcycle Accident

 The Centers for Disease Control and Prevention explains moderate to severe traumatic brain injury can result in a lifetime of physical, cognitive, emotional and behavioral changes that negatively affect a victim’s ability to function in everyday life.
 The International Brain Injury Association notes many who survive a traumatic brain injury have a decreased life expectancy, due to both causes related to the injury as well as higher rates of substance abuse and suicide.

-At The Law Offices of Jeffrey S. Glassman, our team of motorcycle accident lawyers in Boston are committed to fighting for full and fair compensation for traumatic brain injury sufferers and their families.
+At Jeffrey Glassman Injury Lawyers, our team of motorcycle accident lawyers in Boston are committed to fighting for full and fair compensation for traumatic brain injury sufferers and their families.
 We recognize the enormous economic and personal burdens victims bear for these injuries, and work to identify all possible defendants and obtain maximum recovery.

 Dozens of motorcyclists die every year in this state, according to Massachusetts Crash Statistics, but hundreds more sustain serious injuries, such as a traumatic brain injury.
 The Commonwealth does have a universal helmet law, MGL ch.
 90 section 7, requiring all motorcyclists and passengers to wear approved protective head gear, but while this lowers the risk, it doesn’t eliminate it.
 The NHTSA reports that while helmeted riders were significantly less likely to experience head injuries and facial injuries than un-helmeted riders, helmets were not fail-safe.
 Thirteen percent of helmeted riders injured still suffered head injuries.

 Those who do suffer traumatic brain injuries are: